 His last book, Conduct Unbecoming: Gays and Lesbians in the U.S. Military: Vietnam to the Persian Gulf, which examined discrimination against Lesbians and gays in the military, was published in 1993.
 Shilts and his assistants conducted over a thousand interviews while researching the book, the last chapter of which Shilts dictated from his hospital bed.

 Shilts bequeathed 170 cartons of papers, notes, and research files to the local history section of the San Francisco Public Library.
 At the time of his death, he was planning a fourth book, examining homosexuality in the Roman Catholic Church.
-We are immeasurably poorer for his loss.
+Even with his controversies, we are poorer for his loss.